yousifelhady/flask-sms-notifications-app/README.md

 #### POST '/notifications/topic'
 - Send notification to users who are subscribing to a specific topic.
+- The Notification will be sent anyway and users who are subscribing to the topic shall receive it.
 - Request Arguments: 'topic', 'title', 'body'
 - Returns: JSON Object contains 'success'
 - Sample: `curl http://localhost:5000/notifications/topic -X POST -H "Content-Type: application/json" -d "{"topic": "news", "title": "Notification Title", "body": "This is a topic notification body"}"`